Skip to footer content

 End Sub

 The consequence of this design is that there is no other entry point.
 The camera is not optional — it is the only input the library knows about.
-A server, a file, a PDF, a Windows machine — none of these have a camera in the sense this library expects.
+A server, a file, a PDF, or any non-MAUI host has no path into the library.

 IronBarcode Approach